2. Receiving a Report

 Your Subtitle Goes Here

 When an employee makes an initial report, the most important thing the person receiving the report can do is to listen and demonstrate care and understanding.
 It is far less important to capture or elicit details at this point than to ensure the person raising the issue that they are being heard and understood.
 At the same time, it is important to keep in mind that while reports should always be taken at face value, information that arises later in the process may add new dimensions to events.
 You should seek to avoid statements that validate events that have not been investigated to maintain neutrality in the process.
+See Tips for Receiving a Report for more detailed guidance.

 Your Subtitle Goes Here